abdouAoufi/Leadific/Question.md

  }
 ````

-Here we can just store the data variable returned by the function and get rid of then() and catch with the helpe of
+Here we can just store the data variable returned by the **promise** and get rid of then() and catch with the helpe of
 Async and await.

  ````